fabiangreffrath/wolf4sdl/README.txt

  --normal               Sets the difficulty to normal for tedlevel --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens
- --res <width> <height> Sets the screen resolution
+ --windowed             Starts the game in a window --nograbmouse          Does not grab the mouse in windowed mode --res <width> <height> Sets the screen resolution
                         (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200